PluralKit/PluralKit/docs/3-api-documentation.md

 ```

 ## Version history
+* 2020-01-08
+  * Added privacy support, meaning some responses will now lack information or return 403s, depending on the specific system and member's privacy settings.
 * 2019-12-28
   * Changed behaviour of missing fields in PATCH responses, will now preserve the old value instead of clearing
   * This is technically a breaking change, but not *significantly* so, so I won't bump the version number.